BWoodfork/java-server/README.md

+Clone the java-server repository.

-To run the Cob Spec test suite, clone the repository below.
+Clone the Cob Spec acceptance test suite repository.

+git clone https://github.com/8thlight/cob_spec/tree/38f9c3a9055dd097e8db429e184a662429ae629e

 The cob_spec and java-server directory should be in the same directory.

-git clone https://github.com/8thlight/cob_spec/tree/38f9c3a9055dd097e8db429e184a662429ae629e

 Once the repository is cloned, cd into the cob_spec directory and run 'bundle install'.